phyzhangyang/EasyScan_HEP/README.rst

 Installation instructions
 -------------------------

-EasyScan_HEP is a Python3 codes with dependencies on *numpy*, *scipy* and *ConfigParser* libraries.
+EasyScan_HEP is a Python3 code with dependencies on *numpy*, *scipy* and *ConfigParser* libraries.
 The optional plot functions and MultiNest sampler further require *matplotlib*, *pandas* and *pymultinest* libraries.
 The dependencies can be installed via pip:
 ::
     sudo apt install python3-pip python3-tk